Marc Elsberg: Career

 Marc Elsberg made his literary debut in 2000, still under his civil name Marcus Rafelsberger, with the satirical novel Saubermann (Mr. Clean) published by Espresso-Verlag in Berlin, about a detergent's fictional advertising character becoming president.
 In 2004, Emons Verlag in Cologne published Das Prinzip Terz a crime novel in which the eponymous detective must solve the death of the head of an advertising agency while becoming a murderer himself.
 Other works under his civil name were Menschenteufel (2009) and Wienerherz (2011).

 In 2012, Elsberg achieved greater fame with the thriller Blackout – Tomorrow will be too late with the scenario of a widespread collapse of the power supply and its consequences.
 The book was predominantly positively reviewed; among other things the Handelsblatt called it a "grippingly narrated thriller".
 Bild der Wissenschaft judged that the plot was "well researched and realistically portrayed".
 In 2013, it was among the iBookstore's "10 books you have to read this summer", and Blackout was also on Spiegel's bestseller list for several years.
 At its peak, the book reached second place there in July 2013.
 The novel has sold over 1.8 million copies in German-speaking countries alone.
 It has been translated into over a dozen languages.
 Also, Blackout received Germany's 2012 Wissensbuch des Jahres award in the entertainment category.
 This is awarded by a jury of renowned science journalists on the initiative of Bild der Wissenschaft.
 The book was filmed for a television series by Joyn/Sat.1 starring Moritz Bleibtreu.

 In 2014 Elsberg's sixth novel entitled Zero – Sie wissen, was du tust was published, dealing with Big data and data protection.
 The title reached second place on the Spiegel bestseller list. and was named Science Book of the Year in the "Entertainment" category.
 Elsberg was the first author to receive the award twice.

 The Guardian called it "a thriller with its finger on the zeitgeist".
 WDR secured the rights for its film adaptation.
 Heike Makatsch played the leading role.

 In 2016, the seventh novel, titled Helix – Sie werden uns ersetzen, was published dealing with the subject of genetics.
 It is an "exciting and educational scientific thriller" that combines scientific details with ethical issues.
 This work also became a bestseller.
 There are translated editions of Helix as well.

-In 2019, his eight' novel Gier – Wie weit würdest du gehen? was published, in which Elsberg dealt with economic concepts, findings, and theories and the consideration of whether comprehensive cooperation between economic partners and economic sectors would lead to broader prosperity.
+In 2019, his eighth novel Gier – Wie weit würdest du gehen? was published, in which Elsberg dealt with economic concepts, findings, and theories and the consideration of whether comprehensive cooperation between economic partners and economic sectors would lead to broader prosperity.
 He drew on scientific work on ergodicity economics by a group led by Ole Peters at the London Mathematical Laboratory, supported by Nobel laureates Murray Gell-Mann and Ken Arrow, among others (afterword).
 "Greed" reached third place on Spiegel's bestseller list.